splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/5-wrap-up/01-fly-catch.md

 - Added update game, and update fly
 - Changed existing struct parameters to use pass by reference with constant references, so these are not incorrectly updated.

+Pay attention to the new functions and procedures and how reference parameters provide access to data from within variables passed from the calling function or procedure's code.

 ```cpp
 #include "splashkit.h"